Skip to content

 Penmetsa Ram Gopal VarmaRGVरामगोपाल वर्मा

 Ram Gopal Varma is an Indian producer, best known for Tamil cinema.
 Ram Gopal Varma began their career in 1993 and has been a prominent figure in the industry for over 33 years.
-With over 90 credits to their name and an average audience rating of 6.0, Ram Gopal Varma remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Ram Gopal Varma remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Ram Gopal Varma's career remains one of the longest and most celebrated in Tamil cinema.

 Born